bdmcewen/Book-Builder/docs/plan/Milestone-2/Design.md

 NOTE: Readers, Authors, and Book can be modified but not deleted.

+Example:   Author support operations for Create, Read, Update.
+This means the the list of available authors can be created and modified.
+The arrow from Book to Author means that every book has an Author.

 ### Design Architecture
 * Apps = Data + Views